 Instructions

 - Bring a saucepan of unsalted water to a boil.
-Add the black-eyed peas and cook 25 to 30 minutes or until tender.
-Drain and cool under running water; drain again.
+Add the black-eyed peas and boil for 20-25 minutes or until tender.
+Drain in a colander and cool under cold running water; drain again.

-- Transfer to a bowl and add the chopped onion, tomatoes, jalapeño, cilantro and garlic.
-Add the cooled peas, lemon juice and olive oil and stir to combine.
+- Add the lemon juice and olive oil and stir again.

 - Season to taste with salt and pepper and more lemon juice if desired.